 Speaking daily to people suffering CRPS and other forms of chronic pain, what constantly amazes me is their continued capacity for humour, dark or otherwise.
-Of course, I appreciate that whatever our condition, whatever our internal reality – pain, stress, worry, anger – to a certain extent we all put on a ‘brave face’ to the outside world.
+Of course, I appreciate that whatever our condition, whatever the reality within us – pain, stress, worry, anger – to a certain extent we all put on a ‘brave face’ to the outside world.
 However, when you find yourself speaking to somebody, as I did recently, chuckling as they described their CRPS pain flare as “the worst ever”, all I can say is…respect!

 Living with CRPS involves coping with a myriad of symptoms – unremitting pain, fatigue, inflammation, brain fog, depression – the list goes on.
 Whilst dealing with this physical and emotional onslaught, perhaps clinging to the ability to smile and, dare I say it, even laugh, is fundamental to maintaining the belief that you are still a member of the human race.
 But it goes further than that; laughter really is a fantastic medicine.
 And when I say ‘medicine’, I do mean something that can bring about physical and emotional changes in the body – and there’s research to prove it.